StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 {% figure %}
 <img class="postimage" src="{{ site.baseurl }}/assets/img/posts/2022-07-21-understanding-incontext/images/image3.png"/>
 <figcaption>
-Comparison between no-examples (blue), examples with gold outputs (yellow) and examples with random outputs (random).
-Replacing gold outputs with random outputs hurts performance significantly less than previously thought, and is still significantly better than no-examples.
+Comparison between no-examples (blue), examples with ground truth outputs (yellow) and examples with random outputs (random).
+Replacing ground truth outputs with random outputs hurts performance significantly less than previously thought, and is still significantly better than no-examples.
 </figcaption>
 {% endfigure %}

 In-context learning performance does not drop much when each output is replaced with a random output from the output set.

-First, as expected, using the examples with gold outputs significantly outperforms no-examples.
-Then, replacing gold outputs with random outputs only barely hurts performance.
+First, as expected, using the examples with ground truth outputs significantly outperforms no-examples.
+Then, replacing ground truth outputs with random outputs only barely hurts performance.
 This means, unlike typical supervised learning, ground truth outputs are not really required to achieve good in-context learning performance, which is counter-intuitive!

 {% figure %}
 <img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2022-07-21-understanding-incontext/images/image1.png"/>